samvantran/angular-s3-crud-app/readme.md

 It's very likely that you can learn the required Angular in a couple of hours.
 We want to respect your time, so we'll take a look at incomplete submissions.
 Code quality matters a lot more than code quantity.
 The end goal is a product that works and is easy to use.
 By the way, this is a simplified version of a real task that we are currently working on, so hopefully this gives you an idea of whether you'd like coming to work at Yellowhammer.

 ---------------
-## What We're Looking For
+## What We're Looking For (roughly in order of importance)

 - a functioning application
 - readable code -- assume that you'll have to give this codebase over to someone in Australia; use sensible names, don't be too clever, pretend you've never heard of bitwise operators
-- well organized code -- a file structure that makes sense
+- well organized code -- e.g. a file structure that makes sense
 - maintainable code -- change is the one constant in software development; your design should make an attempt at modularity (components that can be reused, swapped out, etc)
 - that you had fun with it -- we love programming and learning new tech, we hope you do too